Phase diagram of rotating Bose-Einstein condensates trapped in power-law and hard-wall potentials: Introduction

 \section{Introduction}

 Since the realization of Bose-Einstein condensation in cold atomic systems, their rotational properties have been the subject of extensive experimental and theoretical investigation, due to their underlying superfluid nature.
 The rotational response of these condensates depends sensitively on the form of the trapping potential, which experimentalists can tune with high precision.
-While early experiments were predominantly performed in harmonic traps, see, e.g., Refs.\,\cite{b0,b00,b1,b2,b3, b4,b5,b6}, more recent advancements have enabled the realization of diverse geometries, including anharmonic \cite{Bretin2004}, toroidal/annular \cite{c1,c2,c3,c4,c5,c6,c7,c8,c9}, and hard-wall potentials \cite{Gaunt2013, Navon2021}.
+While early experiments were predominantly performed in harmonic traps, see, e.g., Refs.\,\cite{b0,b00,b1,b2,b3, b4,b5,b6}, more recent advancements have enabled the realization of diverse geometries, including anharmonic \cite{Bretin2004,Perrin,Perrin2}, toroidal/annular \cite{c1,c2,c3, c4,c5,c6,c7,c8,c9}, and hard-wall potentials \cite{Gaunt2013, Navon2021}.

 Harmonic confinement imposes an upper bound, since the rotational frequency of the trap $\Omega$ cannot exceed the trap frequency $\omega$.
 For $\Omega = \omega$ the centrifugal potential (which scales quadratically with the distance from the center), $\rho$, exactly cancels the harmonic potential.
 However, in anharmonic, or hard-wall traps, the confining potential rises faster than quadratically with $\rho$, allowing access to regimes of much higher values of $\Omega$, see, e.g., the review article of Ref.\,\cite{Fetter2009} and Refs.\,\cite{e1,e2,e3,e4,e5,e6,e7,e8,e9,e10}.
 This scenario closely resembles the traditional problem of liquid Helium-IV rotating in a bucket.
+More recent studies \cite{Machado, Molignini} have considered the stability and dynamics of quantum vortices in a flat potential and in a quadratic-plus-quartic trap, using beyond–mean-field approaches.

-Motivated by these experimental advances, the present study examines the rotational response of a quasi-two-dimensional Bose-Einstein condensate trapped in either a tunable power-law potential -- treating the power-law index as a parameter -- or a hard-wall potential.
+Motivated by these experimental advances, the present study examines the rotational response of a quasi-two-dimensional Bose-Einstein condensate trapped in either a tunable power-law potential \cite{AR} -- treating the power-law index as a parameter -- or a hard-wall potential.
 We focus on two experimentally tunable parameters: the rotational frequency of the trap, $\Omega$, and the coupling constant, $g$, which can be controlled via Feshbach resonances \cite{Fesh}.
 Previous studies have considered vortex stability in quadratic-plus-quartic traps \cite{e1,e2,e3,e4,e5,e6,e7,e8,e9,e10}.
 Still, the qualitative difference between power-law and hard-wall confinement in the instability mechanism has not been systematically analysed.